Seaweed, a common ingredient in some Asian cuisine, is now widely available in the United States as a snack, meal ingredient, and dietary supplement.

-Depending on where they’re grown, some varieties of seaweed can contain high levels of mercury, cadmium, lead and arsenic.
+Depending on where they’re grown, some varieties of seaweed can contain high levels of mercury, cadmium, lead, and arsenic (

-The US Food and Drug Administration (FDA) regulates the levels of these chemicals and heavy metals in fresh seaweed (
+The Food and Drug Administration (FDA) regulates the levels of these chemicals and heavy metals in fresh seaweed (

-Therefore, these varieties should not be consumed too often, nor in large quantities.
+So, these varieties should not be consumed too often, nor in large quantities.

 Seaweed is considered safe for most people.
-Limit your intake if you tend to prefer high-iodine varieties, or if you take blood thinners or have kidney issues.
+Limit your intake if you tend to prefer high iodine varieties, or if you take blood thinners or have kidney issues.